ordinarystanley/StanCreare-/README.md

 # StanCreare-
-Create a website for StanCreare a brand and website design company
+Create a website for StanCreare a brand and website design company using only HTML